jgcarrasco/dino-ink-detection/README.md

 The cool thing about this is that it **doesn't require labels at all and the model has not been trained without any sort of scroll data**!
 The not-so-cool thing is that it only works on really obvious examples, where we can visually see crackle.
 However, the PCA output is easier to visualize, and given this preliminary results, I think that they can be improved.

-## Scripts

-Below there is a brief description of every script in the repository.
-I specially recomment starting with the notebook as it does not require you to install anything on your computer, and even have GPU.

-- Notebook, simple visualization/cropping
-- Script, generate whole visualization.
-Right now it is extremely unefficient so work with small segments!
-- Dataset, etc.